 Launched by helium balloon from Roysia Middle School in Royston, Hertfordshire, the astrOhbot ‘Peaky’ soared to a height of over 30km before parachuting back down to Earth.
 Its mission?
 To celebrate the release of Ohbot 2.1 and to showcase its talky talents by delivering special messages addressed to ‘humans of Earth’, written by children.

-You can watch the launch below, courtesy of BBC News.
+You can watch the launch below.

 To track the the Ohbot on its journey into the stratosphere, Dan Warner added sensors to Ohbot to measure height, temperature, location and velocity.